Act for Culture: NET-MED Youth Funds Morocco and Tunisia NGOs

 Tunisia – The Museum Lab association will work with young people on an art project using digital and urban art forms to tell the ancient mythological stories of the Uthina site.
 The project will ally contemporary arts with archeology, imagination with history.
 Academicians, artists and cultural experts will work together to create a unique scenography to reinterpret this valuable, but underestimated, site.

-The call for projects is a continuation of the work of the UNESCO’s regional conference Cultural Heritage and Identities: Youth Perspectives in the Arab Region (March 2017).
+The call for projects is a continuation of the work of UNESCO’s regional conference Cultural Heritage and Identities: Youth Perspectives in the Arab Region (March 2017).

 Congrats to the winners!